akhimji/akctl/README.md

 # akctl

-### This is a project to rebuild core functionality of the kubectl project from scratch to further understand the kubernetes framwork and related Go Kubernetes Spec.
+### This is a project to rebuild core functionality of the kubectl project from scratch to further understand the kubernetes framework and related Go Kubernetes Spec.
 ```
 Usage:
   akctl [flags]